aridoza/foundational-java/java-basics/exception-handling-lesson/README.md

 ## Lab: File Reading and Writing (45 mins)

 Create an app that quizes users on their superhero trivia.
+Open the Superheroes [starter-code](https://git.generalassemb.ly/GA-Cognizant/foundational-java/tree/master/java-basics/exception-handling-lesson/starter-code/Superheroes) and start working from there.

 Your app reads from an `input.txt` file the superhero info, stores it in an ArrayList.
 Based on the answers keeps count of every right and wrong answer.
 If the number of right answers is greater than wrong ones, declare user a winner and write user's name and result of the quiz in an `output.txt` file.

-Open the Superheroes starter-code and start working from there.
+You can refer to solution-code [here](https://git.generalassemb.ly/GA-Cognizant/foundational-java/tree/master/java-basics/exception-handling-lesson/solution-code/Superheroes).
 ***

 <a name="conclusion"></a>